-This issue of Under the Dome provides a review of the fifth and sixth full weeks of the regular legislative session.
+This issue of Under the Dome provides a review of the fourth week of the regular West Virginia legislative session.
 Bills and actions that pertain to WVU, higher education and the State budget are highlighted.

 - SJR 6 – Governor’s Constitutional Amendment to Finance $1.6 Billion in Road Bonds, called the “Roads to Prosperity Act”